Interview with Ashley Aliko

 What compelled you to want to start eating healthfully?

 Initially, I thought about my health in the third trimester of my pregnancy in late 2008.
 I developed high blood pressure in my last two weeks and in hindsight, not one doctor told me to eat more fruits and vegetables or drink more water, and maybe it was assumed that I should have known the importance of whole food consumption.
+[Looking back, maybe they did share it with me but I did not hear what I wanted to hear.]
 One week postdelivery, I was diagnosed with thrush which caused severe pain while nursing.
 It was at this time in my life that I desired to understand why and how to take better care of my health because it wasn’t just about me anymore.

 How did you get started with eating healthfully?